dentarg/auth0-blog/_posts/2017-04-10-how-the-blockchain-could-change-the-idea-of-identity.markdown

 ![Tracking a record](https://cdn.auth0.com/blog/blockchain/factory-example.png)

 So, if the factory wanted to go back to check where a bad batch of peanut butter came from, they would be able to quickly retrace the life of that jar of peanut butter to find out where it originated.
 Since each transaction stores unique information from each party that can't be retroactively changed, the peanut butter pipeline is a reliable source of information for the factory.
+This inability to make retroactive changes is what makes blockchain technology stand out from other systems.

 ## The double spending problem